 Without doubt, there are still some coconut critics out there.
 In fact, about a year ago, in the mainstream media, there were lots of articles with bait-click headlines.
 "Coconut oil isn't healthy.
 It's never been healthy."

-Well, thank you, USA TODAY for the Grim-Reaper-is-coming-for-you warning.
+Well, thank you, USA TODAY for the warning.
 That means more coconut oil for me!

 Actually, I think it's a shame for this disinformation....